alisonpr94/alisonrib17/README.md

 ### I am a Computer Scientist who loves Artificial Intelligence and everything that surrounds this amazing world.
 I'm always learning new tools to stay up to date.

-- 💻 I’m a Computer Scientist
+- 💻 I’m a Computer Scientist;
-- 💻 I'm also working as a machine learning and NLP researcher.
+- 💻 I currently work as a Data Scientist;
-- 📈 I’m constantly learning and improving my skills.
+- 📈 I’m constantly learning and improving my skills;
-- 📊 In the team environment I am always willing to learn and help my coworkers.
+- 📊 In the team environment I am always willing to learn and help my coworkers;

 ### Skills